 - Look for the right length.
-You’ll need to measure the distance from your floor to the ceiling to find the appropriate size.
+You’ll need to measure the length from your floor to the ceiling to find the appropriate size.

-- Choose a model that holds more weight.
-Ladders that hold a minimum of 250 pounds to 300 pounds are recommended.
-Remember that you may be holding a box or carrying an item up the ladder, so you could have extra weight other than your person.
+- Choose a model that holds a minimum of 250 to 300 pounds.
+Remember that you may be carrying a box or storage container, so you want a ladder that supports extra weight other than your own.

 - Consider an aluminum attic ladder with a handrail.
-These are especially helpful if you’re carrying boxes or items up and down alone.
+These are especially helpful if you’re carrying boxes or items up and down by yourself.

-Before you can take on your attic ladder install, you may need to choose a location and cut a hole for your access point.
-If you’re installing pull-down attic stairs for the first time, you’ll likely need to cut the hole yourself.
-If your home already has an access hatch and you’re only adding a ladder, you can skip to the next step for instructions on how to install a ladder.
+The first task of attic ladder installation is to choose a location to create your access point.
+If you’re installing pull-down attic stairs for the first time, you’ll need to cut the hole yourself.
+If your home already has an access hatch and you’re adding a ladder, you can skip to the next step of instructions on how to install a ladder.

-Here are a few guidelines for choosing the right area and cutting an appropriate access hatch to your attic:
+Here are a few guidelines for choosing the right area and cutting an appropriate access hatch that leads to your attic:

-- Attic ladder installation typically requires a space that is at least 25 inches by 55 inches.
-Smaller spaces may be hard to access, especially if you’re carrying items to or from the attic.
-You may also make your hatch a little larger if you have space.
+- An attic ladder typically requires a space between two joists behind the drywall on the ceiling.
+It should be at least 25 inches by 55 inches.
+Smaller spaces may be hard to access, especially if you’re taking items to or from the attic.
+You may increase the size of your hatch if you have space.
 This will make in and out access even easier.

-- Consider where you’ll land once you climb up the ladder.
+- Consider where you’ll be once you climb up the ladder.
 You’ll need ample room to get off the ladder safely once you’re in the attic.

-- Look for an access point that offers enough headroom for you to stand comfortably.
-You don’t want to get off your ladder and immediately have to crouch to avoid bumping your head.
+- Look for an access point that offers enough headroom for you to stand comfortably and not crouch.
+You don’t want to get off your ladder and immediately bump your head.

-- Make sure you add the appropriate framing to support the weight of you and your ladder.
-Wood framing works particularly well for attics and is easy to install before an attic pull ladder kit.
+- Make sure to add the appropriate framing to support your weight and that of the ladder.
+Wood framing works particularly well for attics and is easy to install.
 Installing temporary support boards will also make the installation process easier.

-Once you’ve finished the access hatch cut, you’re ready to get started.
+Once you’ve finished creating the access hatch, you’re ready to get started.

 - Attach the pull cord on your attic ladder.
 This varies by manufacturer, so follow the simple instructions that should come with your model.

 - Place the ladder into the opening of the access hatch.
-You’ll need somebody standing in the attic to help with this task.
+You’ll need somebody standing in the attic to help install the attic ladder.

 - Get your ladder into place, securing it with temporary support boards if you’re using them.
 Avoid putting weight on the ladder at this point.

-- Use your drill and two wood screws to hold the frame of the ladder to the header of your support structure.
+- Use a power drill and two wood screws to hold the frame of the ladder to the header of your support structure.
 Now you can open the ladder to continue the installation.

 - Begin to secure the ladder by pre-drilling four 1/8-inch pilot holes at the top of the frame.

-- Screw 1/4 x 2-inch hex-head lag screws into the header, securing the portion of the ladder that will remain at the top of the opening.
+- Screw 1/4- x 2-inch hex-head lag screws into the header, fixing into place the portion of the ladder that will remain at the top of the opening.
 You should use 1/4-inch washers under the screw heads before finishing.